Cayo Guillermo: Ultimate Traveler’s Guide [2023]

 While Cayo Guillermo feels much more wild and undeveloped than Varadero, the island has a wide range of hotels to choose from, scattered along its beautiful beaches.
 From older tourist mainstays now in need of a refresh to some of the nicest resorts in all of Cuba, there is a wide range to choose from.

 The island’s most impressive resort is the Cayo Guillermo Resort Kempinski, famous for having several beautiful underwater bungalows.
-It’s arguably the most luxurious resort in Cuba.
+It’s one of the most luxurious resorts in Cuba.
+Cayo Guillermo is also known for Playa Pilar, one of the most beautiful beaches in the entire Caribbean.

 Read More: 12 Best Beaches in Cuba